1) What made you decide to start skydiving?

 5) Have you had any cutaways?
 How many?

 I have three cutaways.
-I’m a terrible packer, or was.
+I used to be a terrible packer.

 6) What type of skydiving do you enjoy?

 I love relative work formation skydiving and flying camera step!
 My goal is to become a skydiving videographer.
 I’m also working on head down in the tunnel and in the air.

 7) What’s your home drop zone?

 8) What sort of outdoor activities did you enjoy as a child?
 What does your family think of your decision to start skydiving?

 My mother is a runner.
 I grew up running with her every day during the summer from the time I was five.
 She was my introduction to the outdoors.
 My family isn’t super excited about the fact that I skydive but they tolerate it!
 My sister came out to the drop zone for my first skydive in August 2011.
 At this point, all of the women in my family have been out to see me jump.
 I’m still working on my dad and my twin brother who happens to be a U.S. Army paratrooper.